rendleyhq/docs.rendleysdk.com/faq.md

 :::

 ::: details What browsers are supported?
 The SDK runs in any modern browser.
-Hardware-accelerated encoding and decoding through [WebCodecs](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) is the fast path on Chrome, Edge, and recent Safari; the SDK falls back to a WASM pipeline elsewhere.
+Hardware-accelerated encoding and decoding through [WebCodecs](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).
 :::

 ::: details Where do I get a license?